fhalde/fauxspark/README.md

 FauxSpark currently implements a simplified model of Apache Spark, which includes:

-- A DAG execution engine with Stages and Tasks
+- DAG scheduling with stages, tasks, and dependencies
-- Automatic retries when Executors fail
-- Handling of shuffle-fetch failures with stage resubmission
+- Automatic retries on executor or shuffle-fetch failures
-- Naive shuffle reads
-- Only supports running a single job
+- Single-job execution with configurable cluster parameters
+- Simple CLI to tweak cluster size, simulate failures, and scaling up executors

 ## 🚀 Future Ideas